Are you a new mom looking for the best exercises to help you bounce back?

 In this post you are going to learn:

-- A simple new mom workout plan you could do at home.
+• A simple postpartum workout plan you could do at home.

 Okay, let’s get started.

-The best exercises for new moms are ones that will help to strengthen your core and pelvic floor in a safe and gentle manner.
+The best exercises for new moms are ones that will strengthen your core and pelvic floor in a safe and gentle manner.

 Your body went through some amazing changes to grow a baby inside your uterus.

 Both of these happen regardless of the type of delivery you had.
-Vaginal or cesarean, you will need to strengthen both of these muscle groups.
+It doesn’t matter if you’ve had a vaginal delivery or a cesarean section, you will need to strengthen both of these muscle groups.

 Part 1: Core & Pelvic Floor Exercises